 Annemarie Hindman, Ph.D.

-Dr. Hindman is a Professor of Early Childhood Education and Educational Psychology at Temple University, and she is affiliated (courtesy appointment) with the Department of Psychology.
+Dr. Hindman is a Professor of Early Childhood Education and Educational Psychology at Temple University, and she is affiliated through a courtesy appointment with the Department of Psychology.
 She coordinates the Early and Elementary Teacher Education program (PreK-4th grade certification) at Temple, and she is the director of the Center for Assessment, Evaluation, and Education Policy Analysis.
-She has authored more than 70 publications and currently serves as PI or Co-PI on more than $10 million dollars in grant-funded projects.
+She has authored more than 75 publications and currently serves as PI or Co-PI on more than $5 million dollars in grant-funded projects.

 Dr. Hindman studies how young children build foundational skills, including language, literacy, and social competence, throughout the first years of life and the transition to formal schooling.
 Much of her work focuses on communities in poverty, including participants in Head Start programs.
 Her work is characterized by three strands: